Allu Arjun to Samantha Prabhu: Why brands are making a beeline for South film stars

 Traditional FMCG brands like Frooti, Coca-Cola, and Kurkure to new-age internet firms such as Myntra, Mamaearth, and Zomato are making a beeline for South Indian film actors amidst the dwindling box office appeal of their Bollywood counterparts.

-Industry estimates suggest that Allu Arjun, the highest-paid actor in Telugu cinema, charges anywhere between Rs 1-2 crore to Rs 7.5 crore per endorsement deal — the upper limit is comparable or greater than what top Bollywood actors, such as Ranveer Singh, earn per campaign.
+Industry estimates suggest that Allu Arjun, the highest-paid actor in Telugu cinema, charges anywhere between Rs 2 crore to Rs 7.5 crore per endorsement deal — the upper limit is comparable or what top Bollywood actors, such as Ranveer Singh, earn per campaign.

-“I don’t think there’s one definite figure.
+“There’s no one definite figure.
 These actors are humans, they don’t have a rate card,” Manish Porwal, MD, Alchemist Marketing & Talent Solutions, tells Business Today.
-“What they charge depends on the category the endorsement falls under, how many days they are giving it, and other factors,” he explains.
+“What they charge depends on the category the endorsement falls under, how many days they are giving, and other factors like territory, category blocks etc,” he explains.

 Porwal goes on to share that Allu Arjun always fetched a “huge premium” over his Bollywood peers.
-And that is because “South stars never sell themselves cheap” since they know they can influence their audience in other ways (like politics, etc.) “Kamal Haasan and Rajinikanth would never do ads,” he says.
+And that is because “South stars usually don’t sell themselves cheap” since they know they can influence their audience in other ways (like politics, etc.) “Kamal Haasan and Rajinikanth would rarely or never do ads,” he says.

-Allu Arjun’s yield per audience would be far higher than that of Ranveer Singh, say media buyers.
-“Bollywood stars influence audiences in the north, west and east, but South actors earn a premium of 30-40 per cent per square kilometer from the south alone,” Porwal reveals.
+Allu Arjun’s yield per thousand audience would be far higher than that of Ranveer Singh, says Porwal.
+“Bollywood stars influence audiences in the north, west and east, but South actors earn a premium of 30-40 per cent per square kilometer of influence vs other stars,” he reveals.

 A lot of companies are now tapping into a variety of brand ambassadors to influence multiple territories and audience sets.
 Take Beardo, for instance.
 The Marico-owned men’s grooming brand roped in Kannada actor Yash (of KGF fame) along with Bollywood actor Hrithik Roshan and cricketer KL Rahul as brand ambassadors.
 And Beardo is not alone.